 Hard chrome is an electroplated surface finish that is also known as industrial hard chrome, functional chrome, and engineering chrome.
 When designing machine components, engineers often combine a basis metal with a hard surface coating to achieve the quality, economy, and reliability desired in their product.
 Of the numerous hard coating surface treatments available, industrial hard chrome plating continues to be one of the most popular.

-US Chrome is one of the few companies that has large coating tanks able to accommodate up to 20 foot length and 2 ton weight.
+US Chrome is one of the few companies that has large hard chrome coating tanks able to accommodate up to 20 foot length and 2 ton weight.

 Think U.S. Chrome

 We have been helping engineers find solutions to surface coating challenges for over 80 years.

 Hard chrome plating, also sometimes called chromium plating, is an electroplating process in which a layer of chromium is deposited onto a surface.
 This layer of chromium protects and extends the life of the part by improving wear resistance, reducing the coefficient of friction, and increasing mild corrosion resistance.
 Hard chrome coatings can be applied in a wide range of thicknesses from as low as 0.0002” to 0.020” or more.

-Other than its functional advantages of wear, temperature, and corrosion resistance, hard chrome provides many advantages when used by manufacturers looking for a coating solution on large scale production jobs.
+Other than its functional advantages of wear, temperature, and corrosion resistance, hard chrome plating provides many advantages when used by manufacturers looking for a coating solution on large scale production jobs.
 With the right setup, applying a hard chrome coating is quick, easy, and efficient, making turn times faster.
-Our investment in engineering proprietary plating processes allows us to offer a lower cost solution to our customers and cover those hard-to-plate areas.
+Our investment in engineering proprietary precision plating processes allows us to offer a lower cost solution to our customers and cover those hard-to-plate areas.